Back to blogs

 Strengths: free and comprehensive for core subjects; strong math and science libraries; adaptive practice pacing; well-translated into multiple languages.

-Limitations for Nepali students: content follows US/international curriculum, not NEB syllabus; no IOE or CEE specific exam preparation; Khanmigo AI tutor requires payment; does not know Nepal-specific question patterns or marking schemes.
+Limitations: content follows a fixed general curriculum, not your specific syllabus; no exam-specific preparation; the Khanmigo AI tutor requires payment; does not know your exam's question patterns or marking schemes.

-Best for: students who want a free supplement for mathematics and science concepts at a global curriculum level.
+Best for: students who want a free supplement for mathematics and science concepts at a general curriculum level.

 Coursera